spatialthoughts/courses/docs/python-dataviz-output/05_xarray_basics.md

 The snippet below takes our time-series and aggregate it to a monthly median composites `groupby()` method.

-After aggregation, you will have a new dimension named `month`.
-Extract the DataArray for the chosen month using `sel()` method.

 ```python
 monthly = ds.groupby('time.month').median(dim='time')
 monthly
 ```

+You now have a new dimension named `month`.
+Start your exercise by first converting the Dataset to a DataArray.
+Then extract the data for the chosen month using `sel()` method and plot it.